 Must have a valid state driver's license.
-DUTIES:

 Brief Description of Duties : Manages the Retail Supply Standard Army Management Information System (STAMIS) in the Material Management Branch.
 Reviews, analyzes, and interprets supply directives and guidelines to formulate and implement effective operating procedures to achieve optimum logistical support.
 Develops criteria and administers procedures to affect and ensure the validity of the quality assurance programs within the branch.
 Performs analysis and assessment of logistical program requirements to eliminate problems and deficiencies.
 Develops and establishes controls to ensure that results of workload requirements identify systemic problems and enhance mission accomplishment.
 Performs surveys and studies of branch supply operations to determine proper application of improved supply methods.
 Analyzes data input and statistics extracted from data processing systems to assure adequacy and accuracy of products and functions.
 Determines and analyzes trends in effectiveness and efficiency to be used

 for improving undesirable conditions, accountability of items, expenditure of funds, and management of resources within the branch.
 Oversees the preparation of budget estimates and maintenance of funds accounts for the branch.
 Performs a full range of supervisory personnel functions.
-QUALIFICATIONS REQUIRED:

 GENERAL EXPERIENCE: Experience, education, or training which has provided the applicant with a general knowledge of one or more aspects of the supply field.
 Experience using computer and automation systems.

 SPECIALIZED EXPERIENCE: Must have at least 24 months experience, education, or training dealing with cost estimates, budgets or funding management.
 Experience conducting extensive searches for required information; reconstruct records for complex supply transactions; and/or provide supply operations support.
-Experience in managing the function of the work to be performed.
-Experience which includes leading, directing and assigning work of personnel.

 MILITARY REQUIREMENTS: Employment in this position requires membership in the Rhode Island Army National Guard.
 Selected candidate(s) will be required to be in a compatible military grade and assignment within 60 days of the effective date of placement.
 Should be MOS qualified within one year of placement action.